sualehalam/Analyzing-Earthquake-Trends-US-1900-2025-/README.md

 This repository contains the final project for **STAT 651 (Data Visualization)**, completed as part of my Master’s program in Statistics.
 The project demonstrates the application of data cleaning, visualization, modeling, and inference techniques using R. It involves an end-to-end statistical workflow from exploratory data analysis (EDA) to extracting meaningful insights from real-world data.

 ### Common Earthquake Terminology:
+**Aftershocks:** A smaller earthquake following the main shock of a large earthquake.

+**Fault:** It is a fracture in the Earth's crust where rocks slide past each other.

+**Magnitude:** A measure of the energy released, often on the Richter Scale (now often Moment Magnitude, Mw).

 **Induced seismicity:** It refers to earthquakes caused by human activities that alter stress on the Earth’s crust, such as mining, which can increase pressure on existing faults, triggering seismic events.

 **Subduction Zones:** They are areas where one tectonic plate dives under another, creating Earth’s most powerful earthquakes, tsunamis, and volcanoes